oci-hpc/oci-openfoam-workshop/README.md

 	cloud.oracle.com &gt sign into your OCI Tenancy &gt click Hamburger Menu &gt hover over <b>Resource Manager</b> &gt click <b>Stacks</b> &gt choose your Compartment from the dropdown menu under **List Scope** &gt click <b>Create Stack</b>
 	</pre>
 	1.3.
 In the **Stack Information** section of the **Create Stack** wizard, click **Browse** under **Stack Configuration** and choose the **openfoam-workshop** folder (or .zip file), then click **Next**.\
 	1.4.
-In the **Configure Variables** section, choose:
+In the **Configure Variables** section, do the following for the appropriate field:
-	- A Compartment where you have permissions to manage the resources that are mentioned in the [Prerequisites](#workshop-prerequisites) section.
+	- Select a Compartment where you have permissions to manage the resources that are mentioned in the [Prerequisites](#workshop-prerequisites) section.
 	- Paste the contents of your SSH Public Key file.
 	The default location of your SSH Public key file on your machine is **~/.ssh/id_rsa.pub**.
 You can copy these contents to your clipboard from your Mac OS local machine by executing:
 		<pre>
 		pbcopy < ~/.ssh/id_rsa.pub
 		# then paste with CMD+V